pippim/pippim.github.io/index.md

 8. The alternate H1 markdown format "`Header 1`" line followed by a "`==`" line are converted to "`# Header 1`".
 The alternate H2 markdown format "`Header 2`" line followed by a "`--`" line are converted to "`## Header 2`".
 Trailing "==" and "--" lines are converted to blank lines.

-9. Exchange tags formated as: `<Tag1><Tag2><Tag3>` and converts them to: `tags: Tag1 Tag2 Tag3` for Jekyll *front matter*.
+9. Stack Exchange post tags are formated as: `<Tag1><Tag2><Tag3>`.
+For GitHub they areconverted to: `tags: Tag1 Tag2 Tag3`.

-10. Pippim setups the Jekyll front matter as required for `title:` and sets the blog filename as expected.
-However it also allows custom front matter for URL, Votes, Last Edit Date, etc.
+10. The Stack Exchange title is set up as the Jekyll front matter title with the front matter variable `title:`.
+The blog filename is created based on the title.
+Optional front matter can be specified such as for URL, Votes, Last Edit Date, etc. based on the Stack Exchange post.

-11. Stack Exchange command for `<!-- language-all: lang-bash -->` (and all other languages) are converted to suitable <code>``` bash</code> fenced code blocks for GitHub Pages Markdown / Jekyll / Kramdown / Rouge lanuguage syntax highlighting.
+11. The Stack Exchange command for `<!-- language-all: lang-bash -->` (and all other languages) are converted to suitable <code>``` bash</code> fenced code blocks for GitHub Pages Markdown / Jekyll / Kramdown / Rouge lanuguage syntax highlighting.
+The fenced code block, for example ```` ``` bash ```` takes precedence though.
+After than the "shebang", for example `#!/bin/bash` takes precendence for code block syntax highlighting.

-12. For larger code blocks, where the default is 15 lines or more, a "Copy to Clipboard" button is provided.
+12. For larger code blocks, where the default is 15 lines or more, a button is provided to copy the fenced code block to the system clipboard.

 13. Stack Exchange allows leading 4 spaces for a code block.
-These don't fit Krampdown Rouge formatting in GitHub Pages so they are converted to fenced code blocks ```` ``` bash ```` or ```` ``` python ```` depending on the "shebang".
+These don't work well to support the Krampdown Rouge formatting in GitHub Pages.
+Therefore they are converted to fenced code blocks ```` ``` bash ```` or ```` ``` python ```` depending on the "shebang" or `<!-- language...` comment.

-14. Stack Exchange Markdown can dynamicallly provide the link name within SE sties.
+14. Stack Exchange Markdown can dynamicallly look-up the link name within SE sties.
 GitHub Pages does not support this feature.
 For example, if `[https://askubuntu.com/questions/1234567/question-title][1]`is found without a link name, it is converted to `[Question Title][1]`.
+This will only work if the link is to one of your own posts in your `QueryResults.csv` file.

 The full `stack-to-blog.py` program can be accessed on the [Pippim Website repo](https://github.com/pippim/pippim.github.io/blob/main/sede/stack-to-blog.py).